 I just love deviled eggs, but for whatever reason, I don’t make them very often.
-But when Easter rolls around, it’s always the perfect way to use up those leftover colorful eggs.
+However, when holidays roll around, it is a staple on my menu.
+I especially love making them on Easter because it is the perfect way to use up those leftover colorful eggs.

-Now, I always say that the way your mama did it was the right way, so I’m showing them both ways here – some with paprika and some without.
+Now, I always say that the way your mama did it was the right way, so I’m showing you both ways here – some with paprika and some without.

-I see all these pretty photos where folks have piped their filling into their eggs so daintily.
-I never once saw my mom do that either.
+- The Spoon Method – I see all these pretty photos where folks have piped their filling into their eggs so daintily.
+I never once saw my mom do that.
 She just spooned it into the white.
 If you’ve got the time and energy and want to make them look special, you just go on with ya bad self.
-I’ll be over here spooning it into mine because I’m just ready to eat. 🙂
+I’ll be over here spooning it into mine because I’m just ready to eat.

-The big hassle for me when making hard cooked eggs is peeling them.
-Now, I’ve seen (and tried) all the tips and tricks to try to make them easier to peel – using older eggs, adding vinegar to the water, add baking soda to the water, starting with cold water in the pot, etc., etc. For me, none of those work consistently.
+The big hassle for me when making hard-cooked eggs is peeling them.
+Now, I’ve seen (and tried) all the tips and tricks to try to make them easier to peel – using older eggs, adding vinegar to the water, adding baking soda to the water, starting with cold water in the pot, etc. For me, none of those work consistently.
 But you know what does?
 Cooking the eggs in an electric pressure cooker.
-While they’re virtually the same thing, I’ve had an electric pressure cooker for years before folks knew anything about an Instant Pot.
-Pressure cooking the eggs on low pressure for about 8 minutes with a manual pressure release will deliver perfect hard cooked eggs every time and the shell will peel right off.
-Now, why does this work?
-Well, the theory is that the steam causes the membrane inside the egg to pull away from the shell making them easier to peel.
-And that makes sense.

 Classic Southern Deviled Eggs